gbvanrenswoude/gitlab-variable-exporter/README.md

 # gitlab-variable-exporter
 Short script that fetches all group variables and exports them to use in (bash) shell.
+Keep pagination in mind: https://docs.gitlab.com/ee/api/README.html#pagination

 ## Requirements
 - bash